LassoSoft/LassoGuide/source/language/methods.rst

 There are several other characters that are valid in specific circumstances.
 The mathematical operators ``+``, ``-``, ``*``, ``/``, and ``%`` are used in method names when supplying implementations for these operations for types.
-See the :ref:`types` chapter for more information.
+See the section :ref:`types-overloading` in the :ref:`types` chapter for more information.

 Most signatures consist of a method name followed by parentheses which surround a list of parameters for the method, and an optional return type.